vberry/ChessOpeningsTraining/README.md

 ## Dev notes
 Tests should be provided for each function
-As much as possible ask to run tests first when asking to run a script (see example.py) Each script (not notebook) can be run from the project's root folder by typing:
+As much as possible ask to run tests first when asking to run a script (see example.py)

+The project currently contains exploratory python scripts and notebooks.

+### Scripts
+Each script can be run from the project's root folder by typing:
-<code>uv run src/chessopeningstraining/script_name.py arg1 arg2 ...</code>
+<code>uv run src/chessopeningstraining/script/script_name.py arg1 arg2 ...</code>

+### Notebooks
+I currently run notebooks by first launching Jupyter lab (that displays nicely SVg images) and opening them from this app.
+In this way, the SVG files are displayed fine.
+There might be a way to launch jupyter from the uv project/package manager, but how to do that?